LMicol/offwrist-detection/README.md

 The data are divided in three directories:
 - [./data_train/](https://github.com/LMicol/offwrist-detection/tree/main/data_train) : off-wrist periods shorter than 30 minutes were considered wear for training purposes (true label = "NA2" column).
 - [./data_raw/](https://github.com/LMicol/offwrist-detection/tree/main/data_raw) : raw data from the actimeters - HA was run on those in our publication.
 - [./data_test/](https://github.com/LMicol/offwrist-detection/tree/main/data_test): The column "NA2" is the user record for off-wrist (with intervals <30min included; true label).
-The results of both ML and HA performances reported in our publication were computed using this.
+The results of all performances reported in our publication were computed using this.
+All algorithms except HA were run in these data.

 Data from our validation (proof-of-concept) cannot be made available, but results are described in the publication.